Table of contents

 - Be fully automatic when transferring data.

-A popular solution in the Northern European market is to use a transport administration system (or TA system).
+A popular solution in the Northern European market is to use a shipping platform.
 These are software platforms for shipping which sit between the party which wants to ship something (such as a warehouse) and the actual carriers.
-The TA system presents a uniform view of all carriers, which means that if you ever want to switch carriers, no additional software development will be required.
+The shipping platform presents a uniform view of all carriers, which means that if you ever want to switch carriers, no additional software development will be required.

-There are also transport management systems (TMSes) which are similar to TA systems.
-In this article we use TMS and TA system interchangeably.
+There are also transport and fleet management systems which are like shipping platforms.
+In this article we use shipping platform for both.

-When using a transport system together with the Ongoing WMS, there are three kinds of parties involved:
+When using a shipping platform together with Ongoing WMS, there are three kinds of parties involved:

 - The warehouse.